 Inside The Internal Audit Department

 A great way to get your department on board is to ensure they fully understand their job duties.
 Review job descriptions for all Internal Audit positions.
 Make sure they are well written, and include information about how each employee is adding value to the department and the company.
-Check out the CAE, Senior, Staff, and Intern job description templates available in the library!
+Check out the CAE, Manager, Senior, Staff, and Intern job description templates available in the library!
 Then, have each Internal Audit staff member review their job description, and answer any questions or concerns.

 Another way to make sure you and the other employees in your department understand how they add value to your organization is to provide them with articles to read, like this one!
 Once they better understand their importance, encourage them to include conversations about their non-confidential work with others in the organization.